parca-dev/runtime-data/README.md

 # runtime-data

-This is a small project to calculate and expose the runtime structs of several interpreters and runtimes.
+This is a small project to calculate and expose the offsets of the runtime structs of several interpreters and runtimes.
 It heavily relies on existing open-source projects.

 ## Usage